harshitaloomba/Customer-Transaction-Prediction/README.md

 ## Acknowledgements

-Techniques in this project were studied and reimplemented from public Kaggle write-ups and the 1st-place solution discussion for this competition.
+Techniques in this project were studied from public Kaggle write-ups and discussions.
 See the [competition discussion page](https://www.kaggle.com/competitions/santander-customer-transaction-prediction/discussion) for original sources and community solutions.